I was already filling sketchbooks in my high school days during the 80s.

 I studied at the Wackers academy of fine art for three years and then decided to devote myself full-time to creating comics.

-That's basically it!
-You can read the cartoons and comics I created on this website.
 Please feel free to contact me through shortcomics at this website.